WolfgangMehner/vim-plugins/lua-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 1.0.1pre
+RELEASE NOTES FOR VERSION 1.1alpha
 ----------------------------------------------------------------------
+- Add output method 'terminal' for running scripts in a terminal window (requires +terminal).
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
     Lua::FileSkeleton::Script